alexle/alexle.github.com/posts/technical-debt-developers.markdown

 Everyone knows what debt is.
 It's something you owe in exchange for acquiring something now.
 Get a house today and owe the bank a bunch of money for 30 years.

 The price for this service is your debt incurs "interest" - a percentage charged to your debt.
-The longer you hold this debt, the larger the interest payments grow.
+The longer you hold it, the more interest you pay.

 [Technical Debt][1], a concept invented by Ward Cunningham, is a similar concept in programming.
 Gain some market advantage, ship your product today, in exchange for a quick & dirty design or some corners cut in your software.
 This "debt" has to be paid eventually though - and with **interest**.

-An example is using a global variable that saves a day's work in order to make a code deadline.
-But it'll cost more than a day's work to fix it later.
-The longer debt stays in your code, the more expensive it'll be make changes.
+In other words, use a global variable and save a day's work in order to make a code deadline.
+But left unchecked, it'll add more effort and complexity to your future development, since you didn't choose the best design.
+The longer debt stays in your code, the more expensive it is to make changes.

 ##Is Technical Debt Bad Then?##